aquasecurity/terraform-provider-aquasec/DEVELOPMENT.md

 **Install the provider**

-After a successful build, the generated binary will need to be installed into the folder containing the Terraform resources.
+After a successful build, the generated binary will need to be installed locally:

-We'll use here the [example Terraform resources](examples/resources/main.tf) provided in this repo.

 ```
-mkdir -p examples/resources/.terraform/plugins/terraform-provider-aquasec/aquasec/aquasec/0.8.9/darwin_amd64/
+mkdir -p ~/.terraform.d/plugins/terraform-provider-aquasec/local/aquasec/0.8.12/darwin_amd64

-mv terraform-provider-aquasec examples/resources/.terraform/plugins/terraform-provider-aquasec/aquasec/aquasec/0.8.9/darwin_amd64/terraform-provider-aquasec
+mv terraform-provider-aquasec ~/.terraform.d/plugins/terraform-provider-aquasec/local/aquasec/0.8.12/darwin_amd64/
 ```

-Make sure to replace the version `0.8.9` and the architecture `darwin_amd64` in the path as relevant for your system.
+Make sure to replace the version `0.8.12` and the architecture `darwin_amd64` in the path as relevant for your system.

 **Terraform configuration**